Stephanos2911/Splikami/README.md

     ```

 3. **Add Newspaper Scans**
-    - Place your scanned newspaper images in the `Docs` directory.
+    - Place your scanned newspaper images (pdf) in the `Docs` directory.
-    - The application will automatically process these images, extract the text, convert them to PDFs, categorize the content, and store the metadata in the SQLite database.
+    - The application will automatically process these PDFs, extract the text, categorize the content, and store the metadata in the SQLite database.